CrayLabs/SmartSim/doc/dragon.rst

 ============================================

 Currently, SmartSim only supports one Dragon server per allocation.
-For this reason, if multiple ``Experiment``s need to run in the same allocation, the Dragon server needs to be shared among them.
+For this reason, if multiple ``Experiments`` need to run in the same allocation, the Dragon server needs to be shared among them.
 By default, the server is started from a subdirectory of the ``Experiment`` path.
-To make it possible to share the server, it is possible to specify a path from which the Server should be started through the environment variable ``SMARTSIM_DRAGON_SERVER_PATH``: every ``Experiment`` will look for the running server in the given path and only start a new server instance if there is none running.
+To make it possible to share the server, it is possible to specify a path from which the Server should be started.
+This can be done by setting the environment variable ``SMARTSIM_DRAGON_SERVER_PATH`` to an existing path: every ``Experiment`` will look for the running server in the given path and only start a new server instance if there is none running.

 Dragon's High-Speed Transport Agents